taylor1355/ai_assistant_ui/docs/design_document.md

 2. Single Source of Truth: Centralized state management through batch operations
 3. Direct Updates: Minimal message passing between components
 4. Clear Responsibilities: Separate views for different interaction models
+5. Automatic Organization: Actions automatically move to appropriate destination tabs when their destination changes

+### 3.1.1 Destination Management
+The system maintains actions in batches organized by destination.
+When an action's destination changes:
+1. The action is automatically removed from its current batch
+2. The action is added to the batch corresponding to its new destination
+3. The action appears in the appropriate destination tab
+4. The state is updated through the controller to maintain consistency
+5. All views are notified of the change through the observer pattern

+This ensures that:
+- Actions are always displayed in the correct destination tab
+- State remains consistent between the model and views
+- Changes are properly tracked for undo/redo functionality
+- The user sees immediate visual feedback when changing destinations

 ### 3.2 Key Components